-Camping permits for educational, military and commercial groups must be obtained through QPWS.
+Camping permits for educational and military groups must be obtained through QPWS.
 To request a permit email Camping Support.

 It is imperative that hiking details are left with a responsible contact person.
 This will assist in the event of an emergency situation or when hikers are overdue.
 The contact person must know:

 - how hikers are accessing the island e.g. private vessel or water taxi

 - when hikers are due to return

 - the agreed time period after which the contact person will need to contact emergency services

 - call Triple Zero (000) for all emergencies or if hikers do not return within set time period.